 Taking part in MS research studies is one way to give back to your community.
 The information learned through research studies may lead to better understanding of how MS affects individuals like you.
 It may also lead to better health care for people in your community.
 See below to find studies that are currently recruiting volunteers and talk to your health care provider about whether any of these or another study is right for you.

-iConquerMS™ is an online community of people with MS who drive research by sharing health info, connecting with researchers, and engaging in studies.
+iConquerMS is an online community of people with MS who share health information, connect with researchers, and participate in studies.
 Enrollment is open to anyone who wants to help shape and contribute to MS research.

 Collaborators in California and Florida are inviting Hispanic Americans to participate in a study about factors that affect MS risk and experience.
 Participation involves an office visit and donation of information and blood samples.

 - Study of Genetics and Culture in Hispanics/Latinos with MS

 Investigators in California, Florida, New Mexico, and Puerto Rico are inviting Hispanics/Latinos who have been diagnosed with MS within the last two years to participate in a study about the impact of genetics and culture on disease severity.
 Participants will have a clinic visit where they will fill out questionnaires, watch a short film about MS, and provide blood samples.